Easy ways to Green Halloween

 Halloween.
 It’s the most amazing festival!
-Kids and adults enjoy Halloween tremendously, and who doesn’t enjoy dressing up and being someone or something else for a night!
+Kids and adults alike enjoy Halloween tremendously – who doesn’t enjoy dressing up and being someone or something else for a night!
 In fact, many people proclaim it to be their favourite festival!

 Unfortunately, with that kind of consumption comes a massive environmental impact that lasts long after everyone’s got over their sugar high.